 Always choose toys that are safe to leave with your cat unsupervised.
 Avoid toys small enough to be a choking hazard, as well as toys that can break or crack easily.
 Toys should be appropriately sized to be safe.

 Big cats need big toys to stand up to their rougher play.
 These toys are intended to keep your cat occupied and stimulated both mentally and physically.

 Don’t let your cat chew on play toys, as they should never be ingested and could be potential choking hazards.
-For cats get overly excited about their toys, it's a good idea to put the toys away when play time if over.
+For cats who get overly excited about their toys, it's a good idea to put the toys away when playtime is over.
 This will prevent destructive chewing and teach your cat when it's time to calm down.

 Putting toys away will also keep them fresh and exciting.
 Try rotating toys too.
 It will be easier to encourage playtime for less active cats when the toys are always fun!

 What are interactive cat toys, and why are they important?

 Interactive cat toys engage your cat's mind and body to encourage physical activity and mental stimulation.